RonaldAllanRivera/report-system-laravel/README.md

 - Usage:
   - Navigate to `Tools → Invoice`.
   - If not authorized, a yellow "Connect Google" action appears; click it to start authorization.
   - When authorized, use the green "Create Gmail Draft" action, fill in To/Subject/Body, and submit.
-A Gmail draft will be created in your account.
+A Gmail draft will be created with the invoice PDF attached (filename `Allan - {invoice_number}.pdf`).
 Success shows the Draft ID.
   - From email address uses `mail.from.*` in your config; body is plain text.

 ## Usage